thosgood/this-weeks-finds/markdown/201-250/week234.md

 > all directions like wallpaper -in this I believe he followed out
 > earlier work of Gottfried Weber.
 The initial insight of taking the
 > patterns on this flat surface and giving them closure by covering a
-> torus with them was mine\--I'm not aware of any prior precedents.
+> torus with them was mine--I'm not aware of any prior precedents.
 >
 > BTW, I'm a physics groupie, always starved for laypersons' accounts
 > of the latest stuff.
 (The collapse of Scientific American as a classy